Erena Mizusawa

 Erena Mizusawa (水沢 エレナ, Mizusawa Erena) is a Japanese fashion model and an actress.
 She was once a model for the teen magazine Candy and later modelled for another fashion magazine, Seventeen.
 She left Seventeen in 2011.
 She became an actress in spring 2007, appearing and starring in several TV dramas.
 She is now currently a model for Japanese magazine Non-no. She is half Korean on her mother's side.

-Private life
+Personal life

 Mizusawa announced on March 22, 2023, via her official social media account, that she would be marrying her non-celebrity partner, whom she had been dating for some time.
+However on March 14, 2026, she announced her divorce since last year.